1967 Svenska Cupen

-Svenska Cupen 1967 was the thirteenth season of the main Swedish football Cup.
-The competition was concluded on 1 November 1967 with the Final, held at Idrottsparken, Norrköping.
-Malmö FF won 2-0 against IFK Norrköping before an attendance of 11,707 spectators.
+The 1967 Svenska Cupen was the 13th season of the main Swedish football Cup.
+The competition was concluded on 1 November 1967 with the final, held at Idrottsparken, Norrköping.
+Malmö FF won 2–0 against IFK Norrköping before an attendance of 11,707 spectators.

 First qualifying round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second qualifying round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Third round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fourth round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Quarter-finals

 The 4 matches in this round were played between 31 August and 20 September 1967.

 Semi-finals

 The semi-finals in this round were played on 28 September 1967.

 Final

 The final was played on 1 November 1967 at Idrottsparken.